Commuting Schemes of Upper Triangular Matrices and Representation Homology: Introduction

-I would like to thank my advisor Yuri Berest first, who introduced me this object in the field of derived algebraic geometry, and ask me many valuable questions which help improve my understanding of this results.
-I would also like to thank Mike Stillman, who helped me with building the Macaulay2 packages, and analysing the pathology that came along the computations.
+I would like to thank my advisor Yuri Berest first, who proposed the problem, and ask me many valuable questions which help improve my understanding.
+I would also like to thank Mike Stillman, who helped me with building up the \verb|Macaulay2| packages, and analysing the pathology that came along the computations.